A Look at Traffic

 Of course this all assumes we will still be using human driven cars.
 With the current advancement from Google of autonomous cars, signalized intersections as we know it today wouldn't be necessary as the vehicles could navigate through a joining of two perpendicular streets by calculating each car's trajectory in advanced.
 This type of travel would be truly remarkable, of course we probably not even care because we would looking down at a tablet doing a Google search or some other mind stretching task.

 To conclude, Intersections have come a long way from a 4 way dirt road junction, however with improved technology and acceptance by cities, intersections can continue to be safer, offer less dwell time and save emissions.
+If your looking for more information about traffic signal phasing and traffic Cabinets check out the How Traffic Signals Work Blog.

 Read more...